 - Red line scale after dc scale is for ac voltage and amps.

-- In some multimeters, there are more scale for micro and milli amps after it and a scale that tells about battery health status.
+- In some multimeters, there are more scales for micro and milli amps after it and a scale that tells about battery health status.

 How to test resistance using analog multimeters

-- First of all check batteries of your analog multimeter, if they are weak replace them before tests.
+- First of all check the batteries of your analog multimeter, if they are weak replace them before tests.

 - You’ll find a knob named ADJ with the sign of zero ohm, it is used to adjust meter to zero ohms.
 Use this while shorting both leads of meter.

 - Once the leads are connected to one another slowly move ohm knob to set the scale to zero ohm position.

 - Now set the range of resistance, *1k or *2k as you wish.
 Set range of higher magnitude if you want more accuracy and a lower range if you want more sensitivity.

-- Connect multimeter leads to a opposite points of a resistor, wire of whatever ohms reading you want to get.
+- Connect multimeter leads to opposite points of a resistor, wire of whatever ohms reading you want to get.

-- Check result on screen and multiply it by the selected range.
+- Check the result on screen and multiply it by the selected range.